 If this information is actively rehearsed and attended to, it may be moved over into what is known as long-term memory.
-This type of memory is, as the name suggests, much more durable.
-While these longer lasting memories are still susceptible to forgetting, the information retained in your long-term memory can last anywhere from days to decades.
+As the name suggests, this type of memory is much more durable.
+While these longer-lasting memories are still susceptible to forgetting, the information retained in your long-term memory can last anywhere from days to decades.

 Cognitive psychologists are interested in the various processes that influence how memories are formed, stored, and later retrieved.
 They also look at things that might interfere with the formation and storage of memories as well as various factors that might lead to memory errors or even false memories.

-Researchers have found that people who are more intelligent tend to perform better on tasks that require working memory, problem-solving, selective attention, concept formation, and decision-making.
+Researchers have found that more intelligent people tend to perform better on tasks that require working memory, problem-solving, selective attention, concept formation, and decision-making.
 When looking at intelligence, cognitive psychologists often focus on understanding the mental processes that underlie these critical abilities.

 Reasons to Study Cognitive Psychology

-Because cognitive psychology touches on many other disciplines, this branch of psychology is frequently studied by people in some different fields.
-Even if you are not a psychology student, it can be helpful to learn some of the basics of cognitive psychology.
+Because cognitive psychology touches on many other disciplines, this branch of psychology is frequently studied by people in different fields.
+Even if you are not a psychology student, learning some of the basics of cognitive psychology can be helpful.

 The following are just a few of those who may benefit from studying cognitive psychology.

-- Students who are interested in behavioral neuroscience, linguistics, industrial-organizational psychology, artificial intelligence, and other related areas.
+- Students interested in behavioral neuroscience, linguistics, industrial-organizational psychology, artificial intelligence, and other related areas.

 - Teachers, curriculum designers, instructional developers, and other educators may find it helpful to learn more about how people process, learn, and remember information.